Governments and businesses rely on BlackSky intelligence

 BlackSky in the news

-BlackSky secures EMDYN contract for on-demand space-based imagery services
+BlackSky secures EMDYN contract for On-demand space-based imagery services

 BlackSky Technology Inc. has won a multi-year contract with geospatial intelligence firm EMDYN to provide space-based imagery services to international government clients.
 The agreement will enable ministries of defence to integrate real-time satellite imagery with intelligence sources, enhancing tactical operations through automated data fusion.